shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 File `app/extension.js` was modified.
 ```

-Shortcut was created in `extension.json`.
+Shortcut and screen were created and connected in `extension.json`.
 Reference the `HelloWorldPage` page in the `ShowGreeting` shortcut.

 ```JSON{10-13}
 #file: extension.json